 A hydrometer, however, can only determine the composition of a water-alcohol mixture if it contains only water and alcohol–and there are other complicating factors, especially temperature.
 By adding sweeteners, such as molasses, importers could evade the tax on higher proof spirits.
 After decades of controversy, on 6 January 1817 a different hydrometer, Sike's, was made the legal method for determining proof.

 By Sike's hydrometer, proven spirits were at least 57.1% alcohol by volume (49.28% by weight).
 The British proof system is built on this number.
 “Proof” spirits, or 100-proof spirits, are 57.1% alcohol by volume.
 Proofs above and below 100-proof are sometimes referred to as so many degrees under proof or over proof.
 American 100-proof whiskey, for example, might be called either “87.5-proof” or “12.5 under proof.”
-For a quick conversion of British proof to American, multiply the British proof by 8, then divide by 7.
+To quickly convert British proof to American, multiply the British proof by 8, then divide by 7.

 Thus the same beverage may be 40 proof (Gay-Lussac), 80 proof (American), or 70 proof (British), depending on where you are drinking it.